-- 21. A bone marrow aspiration (CPT code 38220) should not be reported separately with a spinal osteotomy, vertebral fracture repair, spinal arthrodesis, spinal fusion, spinal laminectomy, spinal decompression, or vertebral corpectomy CPT code if the bone marrow aspiration is obtained from the surgical field.
-However, if the bone marrow aspiration is obtained from an anatomic site other than vertebrae on which the orthopedic/neurosurgical procedure is performed, it may be reported separately with an NCCI-associated modifier. - 22.
-CPT code 38230 (bone marrow harvesting for transplantation) should not be reported separately with a spinal osteotomy, vertebral fracture repair, spinal arthrodesis, spinal fusion, spinal laminectomy, spinal decompression, or vertebral corpectomy CPT code.
-CPT code 38230 is used to report the procurement of bone marrow for future bone marrow transplantation.
+- 23. A bone marrow aspiration (CPT code 38220) should not be reported separately with a spinal osteotomy, vertebral fracture repair, spinal arthrodesis, spinal fusion, spinal laminectomy, spinal decompression, or vertebral corpectomy CPT code if the bone marrow aspiration is obtained from the surgical field.
+However, if the bone marrow aspiration is obtained from an anatomic site other than vertebrae on which the orthopedic/neurosurgical procedure is performed, it may be reported separately with an NCCI-associated modifier. - 24.
+CPT codes 38230 (bone marrow harvesting for transplantation; allogeneic) and 38232 (bone marrow harvesting for transplantation; autologous) should not be reported separately with a spinal osteotomy, vertebral fracture repair, spinal arthrodesis, spinal fusion, spinal laminectomy, spinal decompression, or vertebral corpectomy CPT code for procurement of bone marrow aspirate.
+CPT codes 38230 and 38232 are used to report the procurement of bone marrow for future bone marrow transplantation. - 25.
+CMS payment policy does not allow separate payment for CPT codes 63042 (laminotomy...; lumbar) or 63047 (laminectomy...; lumbar) with CPT codes 22630 or 22633 (arthrodesis; lumbar) when performed at the same interspace.
+If the two procedures are performed at different interspaces, the two codes of an edit pair may be reported with modifier 59 appended to CPT code 63042 or 63047. - 26.
+Since the code descriptor for CPT code 61576 (transoral approach to skull base...(including tracheostomy)) includes a tracheostomy in the code descriptor, a CPT code describing a tracheostomy should not be reported separately.